Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 ﻿Tutorial: Basic Content Management
 ==================================

-To understand better how the Platformus content management works let’s use the `default personal website <https://github.com/Platformus/Platformus-Sample-Personal-Website>`_ sample and add blog feature to it.
+To understand better how the Platformus content management works, let’s use the `default personal website <https://github.com/Platformus/Platformus-Sample-Personal-Website>`_ sample and add blog feature to it.

 There are two ways to work with content using Platformus CMS: using the built-in :ref:`Website extension <platformus.website>` and writing a custom one.